jameshfisher/jameshfisher.com/_posts/2024-04-02-automatic-differentiation-with-dual-numbers/index.md

 ```

 The value `10` there is the derivative of `x^2` at `x=5`!
-We didn't have to remember any rules from school like "the derivative of `x^2` is `2x`".
-The one rule that `e^2 = 0` got us all the way there.
+We just used ordinary arithmetic, plus the rule that `ε^2 = 0`.

-We can write this in TypeScript:
+Now we can write this in TypeScript:

 ```ts
 function mul(x: Dual, y: Dual): Dual {